elixir-europe/rdmkit/pages/tool_assembly/labid_assembly.md

 - **Dataset Management**: Register and annotate datasets with metadata and experimental parameters
 - **Electronic Lab Notebook**: Document experiments and observations
 - **Inventory System**: Manage reagents, instruments, and other lab resources
-- **Workflow Integration**: Keep track of worflow versions and workflow executions for platforms like Galaxy or Nextflow, and custom scripts.
+- **Workflow Integration**: Keep track of workflow versions and workflow executions for platforms like Galaxy or Nextflow, and custom scripts.
 Import and export from/to platforms like WorkflowHub and Git.

 Below is a video with an overview of LabID's features (the video dates back from the time the software was called "Stocks", but most presented features are still there).
 {% include video.html file="https://s3.embl.de/gbcs-public/labid-user-docs/labid-overview.mov" caption="LabID overview" %}